lenisha/spring-jdbc-docker/README.md

-# Spring/Hibernate App on Azure AppService (Tomcat) using JNDI to access SQL Server on Azure
+# Spring/Hibernate App on Azure AKS (Tomcat) using JNDI to access SQL Server on Azure

 Code for the article posted on dzone: https://dzone.com/articles/migrating-java-applications-to-azure-app-service-p